Supersonic-Sites/Condesa/content/about.md

     desc: >
       Condesa is a Vancouver based company dedicated to generating a space where jewelry is art with a function.
-Condesa is the rendering of an idea, a need, and a wealth of knowledge and experience all condensed into one place.
+Condesa is the rendering of an idea, a need, and a wealth of knowledge and experience, all condensed into one place.
 Overflowing with skill and expertise, our jewelers have one
       intention: to make your vision happen.
 It’s our greatest joy to transform an idea in an incredible, stunning reality; pure emotions manifesting as